KevinSayers/federatedpoc/README.md

 `kubectl create -f claim.yaml`

 # Running a job
 This will execute the workflow on each of the clusters.
+Currently the context must be switched manually.
+Ideally the Job API could be used to submit jobs to the federated cluster as a whole.

 `nextflow kuberun KevinSayers/rnaseq-nf -v task-pv-claim:/newtest -profile alpha`